ohwillie/harry/README.md

 Returns a properly formatted HAR for the given entries.

 ##### Entry
-An Entry is simply an object with following schema:
+An Entry is any Object with following schema:

 * `request`: a Request
 * `response`: an http.IncomingMessage